John Magufuli - Tanzania's 'Bulldozer' president in profile

 Mr Magufuli is a staunch Catholic who loves singing in the church choir and playing traditional drums.

-His supporters say he upholds traditional family values, and he campaigned for the presidency on a platform of hard work.
+His supporters say he upholds traditional family values.